EN FR

 Quality of knowledge-based data integration

-Knowledge-based data management systems can result in high quality data for users and applications.
+Knowledge-based data management can result in high quality data for users and applications.
 Yet, they also need mechanisms to assist data curators to constantly evaluate and improve all of their components towards the ultimate goal of matching the desired data integration level.
 Our aim is to investigate explanation mechanisms able to justify answers to queries and to point out inconsistencies in the data.
 We are also interested in techniques for deriving, within a knowledge-base, equivalent formulations of queries that are expressed outside of it, at the source level; these are critical for the verification of mappings and rules.

 4 Application domains